Contents

 While creating a receipt, the buyer can confirm which line items were received and how much was received.

 In the case of a partial receipt, a buyer can create a partial receipt.
-You can have one or more receipts per purchase order or purchase order line.
+You can have one or more receipts per purchase order or line.

 You should also set up automated reminders for the employees to create a purchase order receipt.